edwardcallow/tesco-jargon/c.md

 Prepacked item with a variable weight.

 #### Category (products)
-A grouping of similar products, for example, the Frozen category.
+A grouping of similar products, for example, the frozen category.

 #### Category (stores)
 A grouping of stores based on sales and complexity that is used to determine Store Manager pay and benefits.
-Categories range from the smallest category 5 to the largest and most complex Category 10 store.
+Categories range from the smallest category 5 to the largest and most complex category 10 store.

 #### Catering partners
 Third-party companies who run some of our cafés on behalf of Tesco.
 These are traditional cafés, often with food, and cater for Tesco staff or customers.